-Leave No Trace
+12 Leave No Trace

 There is plenty of advice in the Nowhere Survival Guide and on the Nowhere website about Leave No Trace, which is not going to be repeated here.
+However, LNT is one of the principles that demands organisation and everyone needs to be informed on the subject.
 The Leave No Trace items covered here refer to Barrio management rather than individuals.